martatomchuck/NASA-API-challenge/README.md

-# NASA-API-challenge
+# NASA API challenge
-Playing with API published by NASA
+The goal of the project was to play with API published by NASA and to practice sending html requests using Ajax.